11. Preparing for an inspection

 What happens before an inspection.

 Pre-inspection analysis and planning are important parts of all SCCIF inspections.
-Inspectors are allocated 1 day to prepare for a full inspection.
+Inspectors are allocated 1 day to prepare for a full inspection and half a day to prepare for any other type of inspection.
 This time should be used to review the information held by Ofsted and to ensure that the fieldwork is properly focused and used to best effect in collecting first-hand evidence.

-Inspectors look at the information that Ofsted already holds or is publicly available about the school and its boarding provision, including:
+Inspectors look at the information that Ofsted already holds about the school or is publicly available about the school and its boarding provision, including:

 - previous inspection reports for both the boarding/residential provision and the education provision the last inspection report for the local authority area in which the school is based